noahdrakes/MULTIPLIER_RTL/README.md

   0, it latches to the value.
 This is an essential wiring for the Multiplier which gives it its most essential functionality.

+CONTROL
+- An input file (controlInput.txt) with the Top level ENABLE and Select Pins are used for our control.
+The order of the pins are as follows:

+RESET   PRODUCT_REG_EN    ALU_SEL   MCAND_REG_EN    MULT_REG_EN

+*NOTE -> the product_reg_en pin does not need to be in this control file, because the enable for the product register is solely controlled by the first bit of the multiplier reg.
+That value of the product_reg_en in the text file does not control the multiplier.
+This was left in there for troubleshooting reasons.

 SIMULATION